lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/AT-M1-Cover-Fails-To-Open.rst

 Overview
 ========

-This procedure explains the steps to follow when AuxTel M1 Cover fails to open during Daytime checkout or at start of night.
+This procedure explains the steps to follow when AuxTel M1 Cover fails to open during Daytime checkout or at the start of night.

 Error Diagnosis
 ===============